cosmos/ibc/spec/app/ics-029-fee-payment/README.md

     // NOTE: if forward relayer address is empty, then refund the forward fee to original fee payer(s).
 }

-// PayFee is a callback implemented by fee module called by the ICS-4 TimeoutPacket handler. function PayTimeoutFee(packet: Packet, timeout_relayer: string) {
+// PayTimeoutFee is a callback implemented by fee module called by the ICS-4 TimeoutPacket handler. function PayTimeoutFee(packet: Packet, timeout_relayer: string) {
     // pay the timeout fee to the timeout relayer address
     // refund extra tokens to original fee payer(s)